 This may sound like networking blasphemy, but fiber isn't always king when an organization needs to build a private wide area network (WAN).
 The cost, construction time and red tape involved in trenching your own fiber to remote sites can deter some utilities, governments and other organizations.
-Sometimes a private
+Sometimes a private wireless WAN is a better alternative.
+Some organizations are using microwave wireless backhaul technology as an alternative to adding expensive T1 lines or trenching fiber into the ground.

 The government of Sioux Falls, S.D., where temperatures can plummet to -30 degrees Fahrenheit in the winter, has a private fiber network connecting many of its agencies and offices.
 But the freezing temperatures make the fiber less reliable in the winter, according to Kim Hansen, network administrator for the city.
 When freezing weather sets in and heavy snowfall saturates the ground, he said, the city's fiber is likely to freeze, morph or snap.